micha/declarify.js/README.md

 # Declarify JS

-A clientside library for declarative UI development.
-Develop dynamic user interfaces for modern web applications in pure HTML---no JavaScript coding required.
-The library allows the designer to create and organize frontend code efficiently without requiring a secondary effort to develop a JavaScript architecture to support dynamic behaviors and communication with the server.
+* A clientside library for declarative UI development.
+* Develop dynamic user interfaces for modern web applications in pure HTML&mdash;no JavaScript coding required.
+* Create and organize frontend code efficiently, without requiring a secondary effort to develop a JavaScript architecture to support dynamic behaviors and communication with the server.

 ## Demo